Skip to content

 I live outside of the United States.
 How can I work with you?

-Due to licensure laws, we only work in a one-to-one model with clients in the United States.
-However, you can be a part of our online group program, and we encourage you to get on the Priority Notification List.
+Due to licensure laws, we only work with residents of the United States.
+However, you can be a part of our series, Nourishment of the Soul®.
+We encourage you to get on the Priority Notification List.

 Do you offer professional-grade supplements?